Skip to main content

 $70,000

-Violation: Title III / Section 504 — Denied qualified interpreters for deaf patients across a multi-hospital system
+Violation: Title III / Section 504 — Denied qualified interpreters for a deaf patient and family

 ✓ TinkyTown Prevention: Medical communication boards deployed system-wide — pain scales, consent verification, medication review, and procedure explanation tiles accessible via QR at every bedside.